 Other – articles that do not meet the ‘Traditional epidemiology’ or ‘MR’ classification criteria described above or include analyses of genetic or imaging data.

-Articles abstracts were classified independently by MG and KD.
+Articles abstracts were classified independently by authors MG and KD.
 Full texts were examined where classification is unclear from the abstract.
 Any conflicts were discussed by KD and BW and resolved by mutual consent if possible.
 If not resolved after discussion RR assign the category.
 Articles could be allocated into more than one classification group.
 We then excluded all but the traditional epidemiology studies.
 The Mendialian randomisation studies were not relevant to this paper but we included it as a classification because the data may be used for one of our author’s future projects.

 Only including observational epidemiological studies is a major departure from the protocol in which we stated that studies would be “classified according to their data type” during data extraction but that all classifications would be included.
 This was so we could analyse articles according to their appropriate STROBE extension, such as the strengthening the reporting of genetic association studies (STREGA) statement (Little et al., 2009).
 Given that it would be too time-consuming to extract data from all studies in all included articles and to design multiple data extraction forms, we decided to extract data and assess the reporting quality of studies that could be assessed using the original STROBE guidelines only, i.e. traditional epidemiology studies.